Suns dismantle Lakers 115-85 to take 3-2 series lead

 Phoenix made eight 3-pointers, 26 of 48 shots and had one turnover to lead 66-36 at halftime.
 It was the Lakers’ largest halftime deficit since trailing Utah by 26 in 1998, according to SportRadar.

-The Suns kept on the gas even as James became more aggressive in the third quarter, maintaining a 29-point lead heading into the final 12 minutes.
+The Suns kept on the gas even as James became more aggressive in the third quarter, maintaining a 29-point lead heading before both teams emptied their benches in the fourth.

+“We didn’t play well on either side of the ball,” Lakers coach Frank Vogel said.
+“We’ll find out what we are made of and how bad we want this.”

 PAUL GOES DOWN